 Many people experience the pain and discomfort of having a hernia.
 It can make the simplest of tasks horribly uncomfortable to deal with.
 For this reason, those who suffer from the pain of a hernia are willing to do whatever their doctor recommends in order to move on with their lives.

 Many sufferers have filed hernia mesh lawsuits against the manufacturers of hernia mesh products in order to hold them accountable for what they are calling a faulty, dangerous, and defective product.

 What Is Hernia Mesh?

 Hernia mesh is a small, loosely woven sheet used in surgical procedures to provide additional support for tissue and/or organs.
-It can be made out of both inorganic and biological materials, and in some cases both.
+It can be made out of inorganic or biological materials, and in some cases both.

 What Is A Hernia?